mavlink/MAVSDK-docs/en/cpp/api_changes.md

 #### Methods

-To get the mission progress, the method is now named in the same way as subscriptions in the telemetry plugin,
+To get the mission progress, the method is now named in the same way as subscriptions in the telemetry plugin:

-old:
+Old:
 ```
 subscribe_mission_progress(subscribe_mission_callback_t callback);
 ```